Resource meta section

 type: key-value # Type of Secret

-Instance secrets can be categorized into four types based on the nature of the credentials they store.
-When creating an instance secret resource, you can specify its type using the type field within the instance-secret section.
+Instance secrets can be categorized into three types based on the nature of the credentials they store.
+When creating an Instance Secret Resource, you can specify its type using the type field within the instance-secret section.
 The type of instance secret facilitates the programmatic handling of the secret data.

 DataOS provides several built-in types for some common usage scenarios.
 These types vary in terms of the validations performed and the constraints DataOS imposes on them.